geodavic/tropical-reconstruction/README.md

-# Solving the reconstruction problem for tropical neural networks
+# Zonotope Matching and Approximation for Neural Networks

+*Copyright George D. Torres 2023.*

-This is a repository implementing the algorithms presented in "Zonotope Matching and Approximation for Neural Networks" We assume the user is familiar with the concepts and notation therein.
+Submitted as supplementary material for "Zonotope Matching and Approximation for Neural Networks".

 # Installing